cviebrock/image-validator/README.md

 <a name="bugs"></a>
 ## Bugs, Suggestions and Contributions

-Please use Github for bugs, comments, suggestions.
+Please use [Github](https://github.com/cviebrock/image-validator/issues) for bugs, comments, suggestions.

 1. Fork the project.
 2. Create your bugfix/feature branch and write your code.
 3. Create unit tests for your code:
 	- Run `composer install --dev` in the root directory to install required testing packages.
-	- Add your test methods to `tests/ValidatorTest.php`.
+	- Add your test methods to `tests/` (either adding to an existing test file, or creating a new one).
-	- Run `vendor/bin/phpunit` to the new (and all previous) tests and make sure everything passes.
+	- Run `vendor/bin/phpunit` to confirm the new (and all previous) tests pass.
 3. Commit your changes (and your tests) and push to your branch.
-4. Create a new pull request against the imagesize-validator `develop` branch.
+4. Create a new pull request against the imagesize-validator `master` branch.

-**Please note that you must create your pull request against the `develop` branch.**
+**Please note that you must create your pull request against the `master` branch.
+If you have a fix for the Laravel 4 version of the package, make your pull request against the `1.x` branch.**